incredibleLeitman/PhysicsGame/README.md

 Not sure if this counts as reflection, but Bomb.gd use a ``bounce`` function when colliding with walls to adjust their given velocity, which would result in the reflected angle if there would be no drag or gravity applied.

-**- Potential/kinetic energy**
+**- Potential/kinetic energy TBD**

 *A simple harmonic oscillator that converts potential energy into kinetic energy and vice versa and displays their values.
-You could do a mass on a pulley e.g.
-I would personally not choose this topic because this is an analytical way of doing physics and not generally a simulation based one, and therefore it is rarely used in games.
+You could do a mass on a pulley e.g. I would personally not choose this topic because this is an analytical way of doing physics and not generally a simulation based one, and therefore it is rarely used in games.
 But since it’s on the syllabus, I will mark it if you try it.*

 <a name="toughie-grp" />

 ### Toughie

-**- Hooke’s Lap/Damping**
+**- Hooke’s Lap/Damping TBD**

 *A damped pair of scales.
 When you push one down, the other goes up, they wobble and then damp.
 A body of water represented by a line renderer, the surface splashes when you jump on it*